Every kid

 a desk.

 We fund primary and secondary education for refugee children across six partner schools in South Sudan and Uganda.
 No salaries.
-No overhead.
+No offices.
 Just tuition, uniforms, books, and meals.

 Our founder